 Except for Marc A. Cohen, who is our interim Chief Executive Officer, director and a member of our compensation committee, none of the members of our compensation committee is, or has been at any time during the prior three years, an officer or employee of our company.
 Each of Marc A. Cohen, who is our interim Chief Executive Officer, director and member of our compensation committee, and Alain J. Cohen, who is our director and member of our compensation committee, serve as co-Chief Executive Officers and directors of Bublup, Inc. and Cobro Ventures, Inc. None of our other executive officers currently serve, or have in the past fiscal year served, as a member of the board of directors or compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of any entity that has one or more of its executive officers serving as a member of our board of directors or our compensation committee.
-Marc A. Cohen will resign as our interim Chief Executive Officer on October 2, 2020.
+Marc A. Cohen will resign as our interim Chief Executive Officer on the day after the effectiveness of the registration statement of which this prospectus forms a part.